Maps to the Stars (2014)

 24-maps-to-the-stars.w750.h560.2x

-The story follows a young off-kilter woman (Mia Wasikowska) who arrives in Los Angeles with a secret agenda and promptly becomes assistant to a has-been actress (Julianne Moore) itching for a comeback.
-There’s also a Justin Bieber-ish asshole teen actor (Evan Bird), a power-hungry TV psychologist (John Cusack), visions of dead kids, uncomfortable sex in limos, and good ol’ bloody murder.
-Should be fun, but soon Cronenberg’s take on the delusions of Hollywood actors, agents, and requisite sycophants grows tired, with a jumbled narrative that leads to a deeply unsatisfying resolution.
+The story follows a young troubled woman (Mia Wasikowska) who arrives in Los Angeles with a secret agenda and promptly becomes assistant to a has-been actress (Julianne Moore) itching for a comeback.
+There’s also an asshole teen actor (Evan Bird), a power-hungry TV psychologist (John Cusack), visions of dead kids, incest, and good ol’ bloody murder.
+Cronenberg’s take on the delusions of Hollywood is a weird fit for him – perhaps the dreamy vibe might’ve suited a filmmaker like David Lynch better – and the jumbled narrative eventually leads to a deeply unsatisfying resolution.
+Also, what’s with the cheap CGI?
 If biting satire on the decadence of Tinseltown is what you crave, watch Sunset Boulevard (1950) instead.

 Rating: **